 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the LF1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the LF1 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the LF1 does not have a direct predecessor.
+The LF1 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Panasonic LF1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.